SharePoint/sp-dev-docs/docs/embedded/tutorials/register-ct.md

 # Create and Register a Container Type

 This article will explain how to create and register a billable [Container Type](../concepts/app-concepts/containertypes.md) in SharePoint Embedded.
-This Co

-**Pre-requsites:**
+**Pre-requisites:**
 * You must have admin credentials to a M365 developer tenant
 * You must register your application in [Microsoft Entra ID](https://learn.microsoft.com/en-us/training/modules/sharepoint-embedded-setup/5-exercise-setup-configure-sharepoint-embedded)
-* You must have an Azure Subscription Id and Resource Group configured

 ## Set up an Azure Subscription Id, Resource Group, and Region

 ### 1. Set up Azure Subscription Id
 Login to Azure Portal with the admin credentials of your tenant

+(TODO: add the extra existing Sub id)

 Navigate to [Subscriptions](https://portal.azure.com/#view/Microsoft_Azure_Billing/SubscriptionsBladeV2)
 ![alt text](azuresubscription.png)